romilandc/llama-index-RAG/README.md

 # Llama Index RAG Application
 A RAG implementation on Llama Index using Qdrant as storage.
 Take some pdfs (you can either use the test pdfs include in /data or delete and use your own docs), index/embed them in a vdb, use LLM to inference and generate output.
-Pretty nifty.

 ## How to use
 - create local path and data subfolder